WBC is a contemporary, vibrant Christian church located in the Airlie Beach area. We are part of the Baptist community of churches.

 We would love to catch up with you.

-We are currently meeting each Sunday morning, 10:00 am in the St Martin’s Chapel, St Martin’s Road (just off Shute Harbour Road), Cannonvale.
+We are currently meeting each Sunday morning, 10:00 am, as well as 6:30 pm the first Saturday night of every month, both in the St Martin’s Chapel, St Martin’s Road (just off Shute Harbour Road), Cannonvale.

 Mobile: 0474 464 191